 The Ohio Disabled Workers’ Relief Fund Can Assist With Income

 In Ohio, those who receive permanent total disability benefits may also be eligible to receive compensation from the Disabled Workers’ Relief Fund (DWRF).
 The state should automatically review each case and apply these benefits if necessary.
-The DWRF provides additional income for those whose PTD payment amounts fall below the current cost of living.
+The DWRF provides additional income for those whose PTD payment amounts fall below the cost of living.
 This helps ensure that permanently disabled workers are not negatively affected by inflation as time goes by.
-While an injured worker does not need to apply for these benefits, it is possible to appeal the decision of the commission if it determines a worker is not eligible.
+While an injured worker need not apply for these benefits, it is possible to appeal the decision of the commission if it determines a worker is not eligible.

 Can I Work at All If I Receive Permanent Total Disability Benefits?